 Polar Bears International Arctic Ambassador Center

 Our commitment to conservation of polar bears and preservation of arctic ice is demonstrated in our partnership with Polar Bears International (PBI) as an Arctic Ambassador Center.
-In 2010, Chris Schmitz, Hogle Zoo’s Education Curator, spent 7 days at a PBI Communicator Camp.
+Chris Schmitz, Hogle Zoo’s Education Curator, spent 7 days at a PBI Communicator Camp.
 Campers observed polar bears in the wild and learned about climate change first hand from experts while aboard mobile classrooms on the tundra near Churchill, Manitoba, Canada.
 PBI selected zoo communicators who were already leading initiatives to make a difference.
 Participants:

 - Observed polar bears in their natural setting and experienced the tundra